valors/Tidy_assignment/README.md

 The next step is to substitute the activity numbers by activity names, which is done using sapply.

+After this, the gsub() function is used to substitute abbreviations in variable names by proper names.

 Lastly, dplyr package is loaded to group the data by subject and activities and summarize all other variables according to their mean.